 Just because it sucks doesn’t mean it’s pointless.
 I can say that with recent experience.
 Last week, I saw one of my most hated tasks come to fruition.
 You could call this particular task the bane of my entire position.
 For over a month, I had been researching and pitching story ideas to people all over St. Louis and the web, to no avail.
 I thought this is such a waste of time.
 Nobody cares about this!
 But I pressed on because my supervisor made me (and predicted the following result).

 Sure enough, out of the blue, a guy I had emailed several weeks prior wanted to publish our story on their site THE FOLLOWING DAY.
 Talk about a quick deadline!
 I was a chicken with my head cut off pulling the necessary details together.
 Was it worth it?
 You betcha!
 Do I still dread continuing on with this task?
 You betcha!
 Point: The annoying jobs matter.

 #8 It’s Okay to Leave Before the One Year Mark.

 There is a lot of debate on this idea, but I don’t think there is one right way here.
 Leaving a job you’ve grown out of before a year is up is fine, in my opinion.
 It doesn’t become an issue until it becomes a trend in your career history.
 You do not want to be seen as a job hopper.
 If there’s a better opportunity out there that aligns with your mission, go for it!
 That’s where you’ll grow the most.

 #9 The Grass Will Always Be Greener.

 On the other end of the spectrum, there’s always going to be something better out there.
 Chasing every awesome opportunity is a recipe for failure.
 It’s good to stick to your guns.
-If your job is sucking the life out of you, by all means find something better, but don’t leave just because you can.
+If your job is sucking the life out of you, find something better, but don’t leave just because you can.
 Think long and hard before you move onto those greener pastures.
 You want to be prepared.
 Find a company you will value and identify with.

 #10 The Real World Is Better Than College.